Inschrijven op de nieuwsbrief

 Celeste Ng (USA), internationally one of the most-read authors with Asian roots, wrote three true page-turners.
 Her debut novel, Everything I Never Told You (2014), is a sensitive portrait of a family with several cultures.
 An even bigger bestseller, Little Fires Everywhere, was turned into a film with Reese Witherspoon and Kerry Washington.
 Her third novel, Our Missing Hearts (2022), takes on the love between mother and child, discrimination of people with Asian roots, and humanity in dark times.

-Festival tip: Celeste Ng also appears during Friday Night Unlimited (19 January).
-Connie Palmen appears on Saturday afternoon, 20 January in conversation with artist Sven Ratzke in the event Showbizz Voices about their collaboration on his new show Marlene, from which he will perform an excerpt.
+Festival tip: Celeste Ng also appeared during Friday Night Unlimited (19 January 2024).
+Connie Palmen appeared on Saturday afternoon, 20 January 2024 in conversation with artist Sven Ratzke in the event You Do Something to Me about their collaboration on his new show Marlene, from which he performed several famous Dietrich songs.

 • Winternachten 2020 – Saturday Night Unlimited